Advanced-Programming-1402/First-Assignment-Warm-Up/README.md

 To get started with the assignments, follow the steps below:

-1. Clone the repository to your local machine using the following command:
+1. Fork this repository and clone the fork to your local machine using the following command:

    ```
    git clone <repository_url>